John Pesutto: Moira Deeming controversy

-Under Pesutto's leadership, in March 2023 his party considered expelling Liberal MP Moira Deeming from the party, but opted to suspend her from the party room for nine months.
-Deeming later initiated legal action against Pesutto after he declined her demand to issue a media statement saying that he does not consider her a Nazi or Nazi sympathiser.
-This saga was part of a crisis within the Victorian Liberal Party in May 2023, when Pesutto's leadership was undermined by members of the hard-right faction of the Liberal Party, who two Liberal MPs labelled ‘terrorists’.
+in March 2023, under Pesutto's leadership, his party considered expelling Liberal MP Moira Deeming from the party, but opted to suspend her from the party room for nine months.
+Deeming later initiated legal action against Pesutto, after he declined her demand to issue a media statement saying that he does not consider her a Nazi or Nazi sympathiser.
+This saga was part of a crisis within the Victorian Liberal Party in May 2023, when Pesutto's leadership was undermined by members of the hard-right faction of the Liberal Party, which two Liberal MPs labelled ‘terrorists’.
 Liberal Party elder Tony Barry described the situation as "The Victorian Liberal Party is like the space shuttle Columbia slamming into the Hindenburg and then landing on the deck of the Titanic".
-On 5 May 2023 Federal Liberal Party leader Peter Dutton refused to rule out an intervention into the Victorian Liberal Party.
+On 5 May 2023, Federal Liberal Party leader Peter Dutton refused to rule out an intervention into the Victorian Liberal Party branch.
 Deeming was eventually expelled on 11 May 2023, by a vote of 19–11.
 The vote was widely considered a test of Pesutto's leadership of the parliamentary Liberal party.
-At a 20 May 2023 Liberal state council meeting in Bendigo, Pesutto was booed by attendees for his handling of the situation.
+On 20 May 2023, at a Liberal state council meeting in Bendigo, Pesutto was booed by attendees for his handling of the situation.
 The controversy resulted in the Victorian Liberals recording their lowest ever primary vote of 23% in published opinion polls.
 The Federal Liberal Women's Committee condemned Pesutto for suspending Deeming, and demanded he apologise and immediately reinstate Deeming to the party room.

 Pesutto's actions in relation to the Moira Deeming affair led to three defamation lawsuits being filed against him by Deeming, Kellie-Jay Keen-Minshull and Angela Jones, with the three cases set be heard together in a 15-day trial to commence on 16 September 2024.
 On 16 May 2024, Pesutto settled the two cases involving Keen-Minshull and Jones, with the Deeming case remaining in place; Pesutto issued a public apology to the two, and as part of the settlement, he did not have to pay compensation but would share a portion of the legal costs.
-In December 2024 the Federal Court ruled that Pesutto had defamed Deeming by suggesting that she associates with Nazis, awarding her $300,000 in damages.
+In December 2024, the Federal Court ruled that Pesutto had defamed Deeming by suggesting that she associates with Nazis, awarding her $300,000 in damages.
 Pesutto was ordered to pay $2,300,000 in costs, in addition to the damages and his own legal costs, raising the possibility of bankruptcy, which would force him out of parliament.
 On 19 June 2025, the Victorian Liberal party decided to loan $1.5 million to Pesutto to avoid him being declared bankrupt.

 Following Deeming's court victory, a motion seeking to readmit Deeming to the Liberal party room was defeated with Pesutto casting a deciding vote against readmission.
 Deeming was later readmitted to the party room on the same day Pesutto was defeated in a leadership spill by his Shadow Police Minister, Brad Battin.